kithmina1999/worklenz-astro/src/content/blog/Best Open-Source Project Management Tools in 2024.md

   alt: Best Open-Source PM Tools - Worklenz
 publishDate: 2023-05-10
 category: ""
-author: "SJ"
+author: SJ
-tags: [Open-Source,PM Tools]
+tags:
+  - Open-Source
+  - PM Tools
-description: " Discover the top open-source project management tools for 2024 on our website.
-Find the best tools to streamline your projects efficiently."
+description: Discover the top open-source project management tools for 2024 on our website.
+Find the best tools to streamline your projects efficiently.
 ---

 **Securing the success of any effort is one of the many major roles project management has to play.**